Physics Wallah: Acquisitions and expansions

 In August 2022, Physics Wallah acquired FreeCo, a doubt-solving platform and marked it as their first acquisition.
 Later the same year, Physics Wallah acquired multiple startups that focused on publishing books aimed at helping students prepare for various competitive exams.
 Physics Wallah also acquired iNeuron from S. Chand Group during the same time.
 In 2023, Physics Wallah acquired 50% stake from Xylem Learning, a hybrid education platform in South India.

 In December 2024, Government of Andhra Pradesh and Physics Wallah, have signed a Memorandum of Understanding (MoU) to establish the University of Innovation (UoI).

 In popular culture

-A 6-episode web series named Physics Wallah on the life of Alakh Pandey (portrayed by Shreedhar Dubey) and his company was released on 15 December 2022 on Amazon Mini TV.
+A 6-episode web series named Physics Wallah on the life of Alakh Pandey (portrayed by Shreedhar Dubey) and his company was released on 15 December 2022 on Amazon miniTV.
 The series was created, directed and produced by Abhishek Dhandharia, under his production house, About Films.

+Another web-series, Hello Bachhon, produced by The Viral Fever, featuring Vineet Kumar Singh in the titular role of Alakh Pandey, premiered on March 6, 2026, on Netflix.